duck7000/MusicBrainzPHP/README.md

 Default search limit: 25 (range = 1-100 including 1 and 100)<br>

-Fetching data from a CD title
+Fetching data from a title
 ====================

 ```php